mlettini/matthewlettini.me/src/posts/in-defense-of-rem-units.md

 Here’s what you should know about rem units:

-## 1. They’re great for responsive resign
+## 1. They’re great for responsive design

 Since all rem units are relative to a single number – the html `font-size` – you need only set the breakpoints on this number for a simple responsive layout.
 Here’s the code used in the Year In Work’s [Sass](http://sass-lang.com/) file: